 Setup time: Average 1 hour per item (depending on product knowledge)

 Making money is all about being resourceful.
-One of the quickest ways to make money is to go through all your stuff and sell what you are no longer using.
+One of the quickest ways to make money is to go through all your stuff and sell what you’re no longer using.

-1. To start look at what you have.
+1. To start, look at what you have.
 Go through the list below and take inventory of what could be of value.
 If you have a storage unit, you may want to go through that as well.
 If you find it hard to part with things, perhaps having a close disciplined friend by your side can help.

 - Jewelry, watches and accessories

 2. Once you have a clear understanding of what you have, it’s time to start selling it.
 Depending on the items, there are different marketplaces you can use to sell them.
 Consider placing an ad on various marketplaces to improve your odds.
 Here are a few to get you started:

 - Craigslist.
 Furniture, books, textbooks, bikes and kitchenware

 - eBay.
 Rare or high-value items, including shoes, vintage clothing, kitchen appliances, video games and electronics

 - Etsy.
 Vintage clothing, jewelry and handmade crafts

 - Amazon.
 Books, kitchen gadgets, appliances, accessories, board and video games, electronics and jewelry

 - Local vintage, thrift, comic book and book stores